-where $\tilde{S}_{m, m-1}$ corresponds to the entropy difference between the sub-states defined by adjacent regions $m$ and $m-1$.
-Each value of $\tilde{S}_{m, m-1}$ is readily computed using the dynamical sampling procedure in the previous section.
-Note that the estimate of the entropy difference in Eq.~\eqref{eq:ientropy} has an approximate asymptotic variance $4l / n_c$ when $\tilde{S}_{m, m-1} > 1$.
+Each value of $\tilde{S}_{m, m-1}$ is readily computed using the dynamical sampling procedure in Sec.~(\ref{sec:layer}).
+Note that the estimate of the entropy difference in Eq.~\eqref{eq:entropyStairs} has an approximate asymptotic variance $4\ell / n_c$ when $\tilde{S}_{m, m-1} > 1$.
 Consequently, the number of trajectories per iteration should be scaled appropriately for a given level of precision.